HQInterview/iOS-Round2/README.md

 Webviews with parameter ```cache == true ``` should be preloaded in background.
 When user opens a webview, content should be loaded from cache.
 If content is downloaded from network, not from cache, activityIndicator should be shown.

+Please write clean & maintainable code to implement the relevant functionality.
+Simply writing correct code isn't enough.

-Coding will be shared over screenshare.
+Coding will be shared over ScreenShare.
 Please do not write any code before screensharing session.

 ##### Specification:
 * Usage of thrid party libraries is allowed